 Waste Discharge Authorizations

-The Waste Discharge Regulation defines what industries, activities and operations require authorizations to discharge to the air, water, and land under the Environmental Management Act (EMA) in B.C.
-An authorization can be a permit, approval, operational certificate or registration under a regulation or code of practice.
+The Waste Discharge Regulation defines what industries, activities and operations require authorizations to discharge or release waste to the air, water, and land under the Environmental Management Act (EMA) in B.C.
 Find out how to apply and what is required to obtain an authorization.

 Types of Authorizations

-The Ministry develops two types of regulation to authorize common types of waste discharges: those issued by Cabinet, and those specifically issued by the Minister of Environment (Codes of Practice).
-Each regulation sets the terms and conditions of the discharge; operators must meet the terms and conditions specified in the regulation in order to be exempt from the requirement to obtain a permit or approval.
+The Ministry has two types of regulations to authorize common types of waste discharges: 1) those issued by Cabinet, 2) and those issued by the Minister of Environment (Codes of Practice).
+These regulations, including Codes of Practice, set out common or standard terms and conditions required to discharge waste.